SkillandThrill/HTML-CSS-Projects/README.md

 created contact us form with HTML and CSS gave the responsivness to the page with media queries. used flex properties for aligning the contents.

 5.Loader Animation
-creating a loader animation with HTML and CSS
+creating a loader animation with transform properties of css

-////////////////
+6.Resp NavBar
+creating navbar from HTML, CSS and making it device responsive with media queries

+//////////////////////////////
 https://github.com/GauravR02/HTML-CSS-Projects.git

 …or create a new repository on the command line